kizmit99/MechMind/README.md

 2. **Software Installation**:
    - Clone this repository to your local machine.
-   - Install any required libraries and dependencies.
+   - Required libraries and dependencies should automatically download

 3. **Configuration**:
-   - Define your input controllers and actuators in the configuration files.
+   - Define your input controllers and actuators in the hardware.h configuration file
+     - This can also be changed at runtime
    - Upload the firmware to your ESP32 board.

 4. **Running the Program**:
    - Power on your droid and test the input and output functions.
-   - Use the provided tools and interfaces to monitor and debug the system.

 ## License